State-by-State Childcare Tax Credit Guide

 Official site: Arizona Department of Revenue

-Use the search box for “child and dependent care” or “childcare credit.”
-It may help to keep our FAQ on qualifying childcare expenses open while you review Arizona’s rules.
+Use Arizona’s search tools for phrases such as “child and dependent care,” “childcare credit,” or “dependent care expenses.”
+It may help to keep our FAQ on qualifying childcare expenses open while you review Arizona’s instructions so you can match state language to the underlying federal concepts more easily.

 Arkansas